marcschaeferger/teleport/rfd/0153-resource-guidelines.md

 #### Sorting Support

-Note that as of time of writing (2025-11-24), Teleport implements sorting items in Cache only.
+Note that as of time of writing (2025-11-24), field based sorting is possible in Cache only.

 This is achieved via the [sortcache](https://github.com/gravitational/teleport/blob/96f222c00624e3f7ad3cbcd1859936420b438725/lib/utils/sortcache/sortcache.go#L47) package.

-Each index requires a key function that returns lexicographically sortable key, for example:
+Each index requires a dedicated key function that returns lexicographically sortable key, for example:

 ```go
 func FooTitleIndexKey(f *Foo) string {
 	title := cases.Fold().String(f.Spec.Title)